CraneSoftwrights/ubl-subset-schema/README.md

 - the version of UBL (either "2.2" or "2.3") that you are subsetting

 `libGoogle=`[`https://docs.google.com/spreadsheets/d/1bWAhvsb83PvkdGeMvFXiVVSWKCIZXsoiCMLhgUrHFzY`](https://docs.google.com/spreadsheets/d/1bWAhvsb83PvkdGeMvFXiVVSWKCIZXsoiCMLhgUrHFzY)
-- the URL of yur Google spreadsheet for the common library (be sure not to include the "/edit..." at the end of the browser bar)
+- the URL of your Google spreadsheet for the common library (be sure not to include the "/edit..." at the end of the browser bar)
+- see below for choices in starting points for your spreadsheet

 `docGoogle=`[`https://docs.google.com/spreadsheets/d/1Q_-5hKiUkshJP-3yEI00NTmIf0r5I091nYRNWxxksPQ`](https://docs.google.com/spreadsheets/d/1Q_-5hKiUkshJP-3yEI00NTmIf0r5I091nYRNWxxksPQ)
 - the URL of your Google spreadsheet for the documents (be sure not to include the "/edit..." at the end of the browser bar)
+- see below for choices in starting points for your spreadsheet

 `copyright="Subset copyright not asserted; Portions copyright &#169; OASIS Open"`
 - a copyright statement asserted regarding the subset being created